Rhinoceros 3D Tutorials

 If you discovered this Rhinoceros 3D tutorial page through a direct link or search engine, please note that you're on page 2 of the tutorial!
 Please complete the previous page first if you haven't done so.

 In the front viewport, turn on control points for this curve.
 Select the two endpoints, and then use 'scale1D' to scale the points in the x direction.
-Use the Z axis as the scale start point (use grid snap to snap to it!).
+This will make the curve narrower.

-Select the middle point and move it down (ortho or shift!!).
+Select the middle point and move it down (with ortho or shift!!).
 We now have a much more curved arc.

 Turn off control points (hit esc a few times)